 - Windows: This PC → Right-click on Drive → Properties → Tools → Error checking

 - macOS X: Disk Utility → Click on Drive → Click First Aid (For older OS X versions, click Repair Disk Permissions)

 10. Check RAM for Errors

 Minute memory errors can lead to problems with the Steam installation process and gameplay.
 You can check it by running the Windows Memory Diagnostic tool:

 Go to Start → Find “mdsched” and run Windows Memory Diagnostic.

 11. Uninstall and Reinstall Steam

 If all else fails, you might need to uninstall and reinstall Steam.
-To do this, open Control Panel and uninstall Steam.
-Then download and install the latest version of Steam from “www.steampowered.com”, sign in with your account information and try updating games again.
+To do this, open the Control Panel and uninstall Steam.
+Then download and install the latest version of Steam from “www.steampowered.com”, sign in with your account information, and try updating games again.

 Attention: Uninstalling Steam will delete all game content, so make sure you have a backup or can afford to download them again.